 By Hannah Briggs — updated 18 May 2026

-1. DJI Mini 3 (refurbished or closeout stock) — our top pick
+1. DJI Mini 3 (refurbished or closeout) — our top pick

-The Mini 3 was discontinued at retail when the Mini 4 Pro launched, which means refurbished and clearance stock has been floating around at well under the original $749 price tag.
+Why it wins: The Mini 3 was discontinued at retail when the Mini 4 Pro launched, which means refurbished and clearance stock floats around well under the original $749.
 As of writing we are seeing tagged listings around $480 for a Fly More Combo on Amazon Australia.

-- 38 minute flight time (real-world ~32) is the longest in this entire price bracket.
+- 38-minute flight time (real-world ~32 min) is the longest in this price bracket

 What’s not great: no obstacle avoidance.
 You will fly into a tree on your first windy day.
 Plan for that.